New Mexico Chile Resources

 Location: Online via Zoom

-Join us for this Zoom workshop series dedicated to preserving the rich, bold flavor of New Mexico red chile.
-Register online: Bernalillo CES MFP Classes.
+The Zoom workshop series was dedicated to preserving the rich, bold flavor of New Mexico red chile.
+Please see the Red Chile Flyer (PDF).
+Hosted by Bernalillo County Extension Service in collaboration with the Valencia County.

 Date: Tuesdays, October 1 - 22, 2024